n00mkrad/cupscale/README.md

 ![](https://i.imgur.com/tIRI1MO.png)

+## Credits:

+Based around [xinntao's ESRGAN](https://github.com/xinntao/ESRGAN) implemented via [Joey's Fork](https://github.com/JoeyBallentine/ESRGAN) or alternatively ata4's [esrgan-launcher](https://github.com/ata4/esrgan-launcher).

+AMD compatibility is made possibly thanks to BlueAmulet's [esrgan-ncnn-vulkan](https://github.com/BlueAmulet/realsr-ncnn-vulkan) based on nihui's [realsr-ncnn-vulkan](https://github.com/nihui/realsr-ncnn-vulkan) running on Tencent's [ncnn](https://github.com/Tencent/ncnn) framework.

 ## Download:

 [Get the latest release](https://github.com/n00mkrad/cupscale/releases)

 ## Installation:

-The application is currently portable.
+The application is more or less portable.
 It's a single executable that you can run anywhere.

-It comes with an ESRGAN implementation, however, Python and all dependencies (PyTorch, opencv-python, tensorboardX) are required for ESRGAN to run on CUDA.
+Temporary files are stored in `%APPDATA%/Cupscale` by default.
+Launching the program with the `-portable` argument will store the files in the same directory as the executable instead, allowing for a fully portable installation.

 ## Supported AI Backends: